 This is a list of colleges and universities in Israel that provide courses in Human-Animal studies.
-This includes the name of the college, the name of the course, who is teaching the course, and brief description of the animal science course that the instructor will be covering.

 Eco-criticism: Animals and Nature in Literature